denisw/redux-preboiled/docs/guide/getting-started.md

 ## Next Steps

-For a tour of Redux Preboiled, see the following sections on helpers for [actions](./actions.md), [reducers](./reducers.md) and [testing](./testing.md).
+For a tour of Redux Preboiled, see the guides on the provided helpers for [actions](./actions.md), [reducers](./reducers.md) and [testing](./testing.md).

 [create-react-app]: https://facebook.github.io/create-react-app/